Sign in →

 Carbohydrates are a group of mono-, di-, and oligosaccharides of endogenous and exogenous sources.
 Their presence frequently reflects dietary consumption but can indicate specific pathology if either a particular saccharide or a particular excretory pattern is present.
 Most saccharides (except glucose) have low renal thresholds and are readily excreted in the urine.

-In addition to several other saccharide species, chromatography of urinary saccharides identifies galactose and fructose and is, therefore, useful to screen for inborn errors of galactose and fructose metabolism.
-Xylose may also be detected in individuals with hereditary pentosuria, a benign trait with high frequency among individuals with Ashkenazi Jewish descent.
+The identification and quantitation of carbohydrates, in particular galactose and fructose, is useful to screen for inborn errors of galactose and fructose metabolism such as galactosemia and hereditary fructose intolerance.
+Additionally, xylose may also be detected in individuals with hereditary pentosuria, a benign trait with high frequency among individuals with Ashkenazi Jewish ancestry.

 Interpretation